tomphp/PhpBook/01-the-development-environment.md

 echo 'Hello wonderful World!';
 ```

-Now unpack the contents of the Vagrant configuration `.zip` file that we
+Next unpack the contents of the Vagrant configuration `.zip` file that we
-downloaded from the Phansible website, I saved my file to
+downloaded from the Phansible website earlier,
-`/home/tom/Downloads/phansible_VagrantExample.zip`:

 `unzip /home/tom/Downloads/phansible_VagrantExample.zip`